-$19.8M kingfish farm for Bream Bay, with Govt, NIWA and NRC contributing
+$19.8m kingfish farm for Bream Bay with Govt, Niwa and NRC contributing

-Almost $20 million is being invested into a seeing if up to 600 tonnes of yellow tail kingfish a year can be farmed on land in Northland.
+Almost $20 million is being invested into seeing if up to 600 tonnes of yellowtail kingfish a year can be farmed on land in Northland.

-The $19.8 million for the project, which will be based at the NIWA Marine Research Centre at Bream Bay, includes $6m from the Provincial Growth Fund (PGF) announced today by Regional Economic Development Minister Shane Jones.
+The $19.8m for the project, which will be based at the Niwa Marine Research Centre at Bream Bay, includes $6m from the Provincial Growth Fund (PGF) announced today by Regional Economic Development Minister Shane Jones.

 Niwa will put in $7.84m and Northland Regional Council up to $6m towards the project.

-Jones said the PGF is investing $6 million in a land-based aquaculture pilot to see whether yellow tail kingfish can be commercially farmed in Northland.
+Jones said the PGF is investing $6m in a land-based aquaculture pilot to see whether yellowtail kingfish can be commercially farmed in Northland.

 He said a recirculating land-based aquaculture system will be built and operated at the Niwa Northland Marine Research Centre at Bream Bay.
-The system is a prototype to see if it is technically and economically feasible to grow 600 tonnes of yellow tail kingfish to market size on land each year.
+The system is a prototype to see if it is technically and economically feasible to grow 600 tonnes of yellowtail kingfish to market size on land each year.

-NIWA has been experimenting with farming fish at the centre for more than 17 years.
+Niwa has been experimenting with farming fish at the centre for more than 17 years.

 "If proven, this system will produce high-value aquaculture products with global appeal that are produced sustainably and efficiently.
 World demand for sustainable products like kingfish is increasing, particularly for the high-end sushi market.
 Local restaurant suppliers have also shown a demand for kingfish if its supply and quality is consistent," Jones said.

-Initially, 18 jobs in Northland will be created, he said, but if kingfish production is proven viable at 600 tonnes a year, it could lead to a full-scale 3000-tonne operation in five years with revenue estimated at $45 million a year.
+Initially, 18 jobs in Northland will be created, he said, but if kingfish production is proven viable at 600 tonnes a year, it could lead to a full-scale 3000-tonne operation in five years with revenue estimated at $45m a year.

 "Successful expansion will give the private sector the opportunity to invest in larger reticulating aquaculture operations, not only in Northland but nationwide.
 The knowledge gained through this initiative could contribute to the potential development of other land-based aquaculture which would complement the rest of the industry," he said.